andgordio/mockupless/docs/Courses/LayoutBasics/Style/background.md

 ## Image

-You can fill the background of a container with an image using the `background-image` property and URL of an image:
+You can fill the background of a container with an image using the `background-image` property and a URL of an image:

 ```html
 <div style="height: 400px;